haydenkpeterson/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] **All functionality implemented or mocked out** - I implemented all fucntionality and mocked out my other functionality like websocket and database access.
 - [x] **Hooks** - Used useState and useEffect to implement functionality and make a framework for providing functionality in the future.
+Created a popup to do websocket messages while backend analyzes the file.

 ## 🚀 Service deliverable